XoopsLanguages/XoopsLanguages/XoopsLanguages/russian/core/2.5.4/docs/README.txt

-XOOPS 2.5.4 Beta
+XOOPS 2.5.2 Release Candidate

-The XOOPS Development Team is pleased to announce the release of XOOPS 2.5.4 Beta.
+The XOOPS Development Team is pleased to announce the release of XOOPS 2.5.2 RC.
+Several bugs have been fixed as well as security enhancement based on report from High-Tech Bridge Security Research Lab.

-This release is focused on updating our libraries to the latest versions:

-- phpMailer 5.1
-- TinyMCE  3.4.6
-- jQuery 1.6.4

-We have also updated all Core modules (PM, Profile, Protector) to the ModuleAdmin GUI, so all of them have a consistent "look & feel"

-And we have fixed few bugs.
-See the Changelog for more details.

-You can get this release package from the [url=https://sourceforge.net/projects/xoops/files/XOOPS%20Core%20%28Beta%20Releases%29/XOOPS_2.5.4_Beta/]Sourceforge repository[/url].
+This 2.5 series builds on the XOOPS 2.4.x series with objectives of usability improvements instead of architecture or API changes.
+The system module is updated with a major redesign with jQuery based AJAX, done mainly by ForMusS, kraven_30, Mage with contributions from trabis, voltan, Kris_fr, onokazu etc.
+Besides usability, some proof-of-concept experiments have also been proven for module and theme development.
+Unavoidably there are bugs and incompatibility introduced.

+Download XOOPS 2.5.2 from [url=https://sourceforge.net/projects/xoops/files/XOOPS%20Core%20%28stable%20releases%29/XOOPS%202.5.2/]Sourceforge repository[/url].

 How to contribute
 -----------------------------------